chibatching/ImageIndicatorTab/README.md

-ImgIndicatorTab
+ImageIndicatorTab
 ===============

-This is a library to make tabs for ViewPager with indicator image you want to show.
+ImageIndicatorTab is a library to make tabs for ViewPager with indicator image you want to show.
+This library supports Android API from 9 to 19, and both support v4 and v13 ViewPager .

 ![Screenshot 1](https://raw.github.com/wiki/chibatching/ImgIndicatorTab/images/screenshot.png)